jacobmstein/cs1302-phased-list/README.md

 ### Functional Requirements

 A functional requirement is *added* to your point total if satisfied.
-There will be no partial credit for any of the requirements that simply require the presence of a method related to a particular functionality.
+There will be no partial credit given for visual inspection of your code.
-The actual functionality is tested using test cases.
+Points are assigned for each test case that executes properly.

 For this project, you are required to create two different classes that implement the same interface via a common abstract parent.
 While the specific